Cairn India

 Cairn India was an Indian oil and gas exploration and production company, headquartered in Gurgaon, India.
 The company was merged with Vedanta Limited.

 History

 In early 1999, Cairn made the first Rajasthan discovery – Guda field, followed by Saraswati in 2001.
 Mangala was their biggest discovery in 2003, followed by Raageshwari, Bhagyam, Aishwariya, Kaameshwari and GR-F fields in Rajasthan.
 In 2003, Cairn acquired 100% of the exploration interest and took over as the operator of the block.

-Ravva block in eastern coast of India was the first offshore oil and gas field to be developed, followed by the Lakshmi gas field in western India, which was discovered in 2000 and commenced production in 2002.
-In January 2004, Cairn India added the Mangala oil field in Rajasthan to its assets and this, along with, the other discoveries in Rajasthan.

-In 2007, Cairn India was listed on the National Stock Exchanges and as on date has a market capitalisation of ~$14 billion and amongst the top 25 Indian company in the NIFTY 50 index.
+In 2007, Cairn India was listed on the National Stock Exchanges.
 Top 250 Global Energy Company Rankings by Platts, ranked Cairn India for being the World's fastest-growing energy company in 2011.
 Now the Company plans to invest $3 billion in the next three years in finding more oil and raising output from Rajasthan oilfields.

 The company was delisted from the NSE and the BSE on 25 April 2017 following its merger with its parent company Vedanta Limited.

-Two of blocks are located onshore in the Barmer and Krishna-Godavari Basins, and the remaining seven blocks are all located offshore in the Krishna-Godavari Basin, the Palar-Pennar Basin, the Cambay Basin, and the Mumbai Offshore Basin in India, and the frontier Mannar Basin in Sri Lanka and the Orange Basin in South Africa.